-An app designed in collaboration with the US Department of Veterans Affairs (VA) to support veterans having trouble sleeping.
+An app designed in collaboration with the US Department of Veterans Affairs (VA) to support veterans and others who are receiving treatment for insomnia.

 What does the app do?

-This app is designed in collaboration with the US Department of Veterans Affairs (VA), so it is aimed mainly at supporting veterans and military service members who are having trouble sleeping, but most of the information and recommendations are quite general, and can be helpful to anyone having sleep difficulties.
+CBT-i Coach app is designed in collaboration with the US Department of Veterans Affairs (VA), so it is aimed mainly at supporting veterans and military service members who are receiving treatment for insomnia.
+However, most of the information and recommendations are quite general, and can be helpful to anyone having sleep difficulties.
 The developers recommend that this app be used together with a health care provider.
 The app is divided into 4 main sections:

 - My Sleep: this section has questions and assessments that enable the user to get a better idea of their sleep habits and together with their health care provider, can ascertain if they have a sleep problem.
 After completing 5 sleep day diary entries, the user is given an individualised sleep prescription.

 - Tools: this section has various tools to improve sleep habits.
-For example, users are offered suggestions on how to incorporate positive behaviours into their nighttime routine, and given a variety of relaxation techniques to help ease into sleep including audio and visual exercises to help settle the mind.
+For example, users are offered suggestions on how to incorporate positive behaviours into their night-time routine, and given a variety of relaxation and mindfulness techniques to help ease into sleep including audio and visual exercises to help settle the mind.

 - Learn: provides users with information to get a better understanding of sleep and sleep problems.
 This section also has a basic glossary that explains the meaning of complex terms around insomnia.